Ayu-commits/novapackages/readme.md

 ## Setting up the Filesystem for Screenshots

-1. Run `php artisan storage:link`
+1. Run `PHP artisan storage: link`

 ## Testing

 The tests in `tests/Feature/RepoTest.php` provide coverage for the readme import feature.
 These tests depend on an active Internet connection and will run by default.
 For convenience, they have been added to the `integration` group.
-If you would like to exlude these tests from running, you may do so by using phpunit's `--exclude-group` option
+If you would like to exclude these tests from running, you may do so by using PHPUnit's `--exclude-group` option

 ```